-The College has adopted the following policy in concert with BP 3-125 to guide usage of all forms of electronic communication as an employer and owner of the computer system at PCC.
+The College has adopted the following policy in concert with BP 3-125 web page or the URL at: https://cccs.edu/policies-and-procedures/board-policies/bp-3-125-electronic-communication-policy/ to guide usage of all forms of electronic communication as an employer and owner of the computer system at PCC.
 The policy applies to faculty, staff, students, and other authorized persons granted computer access at PCC.
 For purposes of this policy statement, electronic communications includes but is not limited to electronic mail, internet services, voice mail, use of all telephones, audio and video conferencing, and facsimile messages that are sent or received by faculty, staff, students, and other authorized users of College resources.